smashedr/carl-cogs/README.md

 To add Carl Bot to your server visit: [https://carl.sapps.me/](https://carl.sapps.me/)

-If you run a bot compatible with Cogs:
+If you run a bot compatible with Red Cogs:

 ```
 [p]repo add carl-cogs https://github.com/smashedr/carl-cogs